 Election of Sport Committees: (See Article 11-A for the three sport disciplines.)

 When requested by two (2) or more member clubs, sport committee chairs shall be elected.
 When a sport chair is elected, the election shall take place at a meeting, which is held separately from the general elections, either by time or location, and at a minimum, shall be advertised to all member clubs in the Association active in the discipline.
 Voting members of this Association shall, in odd-numbered years, elect nine (9) members to each of the three (3) sport committees.
-The nine members shall have a thirty-percent (30%) representation of Active Athletes.
+The nine members shall have a thirty percent (30%) representation of Active Athletes.
 Each committee shall elect its own chair and vice-chair within 30 days following the Annual meeting, both of whom will serve for two years commencing on January 1st.
 All committee chairs, whether elected or appointed, shall be at least 18 years of age and members of the Association.
 Chairs shall be elected or appointed for specific terms, which are determined prior to the voting for the position.
 The President shall appoint three (3) members to each committee bringing the total to twelve (12).
-If in the election phase or appointment phase the representative portion of thirty-percent (30%) Active Athletes is not arrived at for the entire committee, the President shall have the prerogative to increase the committee total number to reflect that representation.
+If in the election phase or appointment phase the representative portion of thirty percent (30%) Active Athletes is not arrived at for the entire committee, the President shall have the prerogative to increase the committee total number to reflect that representation.

 If any sport has less than fifteen (15) athlete members, the President shall appoint a committee of no less than five (5) persons, charging them with the duty to take the action they feel necessary to develop the sport of that committee.

-The twelve (12) persons on each sport committee shall consist of the thirty-percent (30%) Active Athletes as described above; at least three (3) coaches (defined as anyone currently USATF certified or listed as a coach for any college, school or club), preferably from that sport; and the remaining number, any other dues paying member.
+The twelve (12) persons on each sport committee shall consist of the thirty percent (30%) Active Athletes as described above; at least three (3) coaches (defined as anyone currently USATF certified or listed as a coach for any college, school or club), preferably from that sport; and the remaining number, any other dues paying member.
 Notwithstanding the above, the Long-Distance Running Committee shall be exempt from the requirement of 3 coaches as members of that committee.

 The term of the committee members shall be two (2) years, all to serve until their successors are elected and qualify.